František Drtikol

 Hrob

 In the first half of the 1930s, he began working with paper and wooden models and created meditative compositions.
 Increasingly, his attention turned to the spiritual teachings of the East.
 In 1935 he stopped his photographic activity and handed over his archive of more than 5,000 works to the Museum of Decorative Arts in Prague.
 In the following years, he lived in seclusion in Prague's Spořilov, devoting himself to translating spiritual literature from German, writing down visions and thoughts, yoga, Buddhism and teaching spiritual friends.
-He worked on symbolist themes in drawing and graphic art, and painted pictures in which he wanted to capture his feelings from meditations.
+In drawing and printmaking he worked on symbolist themes and painted pictures in which he wanted to capture his feelings from meditations.
 He died on 13 January 1961 in Prague and is buried in his native Příbram.

 5. GALERIE FRANTIŠKA DRTIKOLA PŘÍBRAM